matteofortier/BSNS_PROJECT/project_proposal.md

 - Excel will be used to perform exploratory data analysis and data visualisation
 - Kaggle will be used for data visualisations
+- Google Slides will be used for the pitch presentation

 **MVP Goal:**